govau/platforms-alpha/notify/docs/sending-texts.md

 **Optional**

 A unique identifier you create.
 This reference identifies a single unique notification or a batch of notifications.
-If you do not have a reference, you must pass in an empty string or null.

 ## Response